Skip to main content

 Catheter Features Ideal for Those in Wheelchairs or With Limited Hand Dexterity

-After over 30 years of living with my spinal cord injury, I’ve definitely tried my fair share of catheters.
+After over 30 years of living with my spinal cord injury, I’ve tried my fair share of catheters.
 Today, I know which features work best for me personally.
-Plus, I have a good idea of which catheters work well for others in wheelchairs or living with minimal hand function.
+Plus, I know which catheters work well for others in wheelchairs or living with minimal hand function.

 Easy to Open and Grip

 Do you have limited hand or limb function?
-If you’re looking to try some of the best catheters for people with a spinal cord injury, you’ll want to find a catheter with easy-to-open packaging.
+If you want to try some of the best catheters for people with a spinal cord injury, you’ll want to find a catheter with easy-to-open packaging.
 You might want a product that will include some simple tabs to pull, a feature that will help you grip it, or finger or thumb holes for holding and opening.

 thumb holes in catheter packages make it easier to open and carry